serverless/blog/posts/2017-02-28-serverless-v1.8.0.md

 [PR #2983](https://github.com/serverless/serverless/pull/2983) updates this behavior so that inline policies are used rather than a separate CloudFormation resource.

-This change fixes a bunch of related issue with e.g. VPC setups.
+This change fixes a bunch of related issues with e.g. VPC setups.

 **Note:** This is a breaking change which affects all users / plugin authors who reference the `IamPolicyLambdaExecution` resource since it's removed in v1.8.